Xilinx/Vitis-Tutorials/docs/convolution-tutorial/RunOriginalCode.md

 ## Profile the Application and Establish Performance Goals

-As stated in the *Vitis Application Methodology*, you can use the `gprof` tool to profile the application and identify potential functions for acceleration.
+As stated in the [Methodology for Accelerating Applications with the Vitis Unified Software Platform](https://www.xilinx.com/html_docs/xilinx2019_2/vitis_doc/Chunk1068711200.html#wgb1568690490380), you can use the `gprof` tool to profile the application and identify potential functions for acceleration.

 1. Add the `-pg` option in the gcc command line.
 This is already done in the `Makefile`.
 2. Change directory into the `cpu_src` folder and run `make` to generate the executable file.